 You can connect to any git-based source control system using a username/password.
 You can find the instructions to add custom git connection here.

-Utilising the 'Custom Git' connection essentially means you have a git repo somewhere, not necessarily a Version Control System (VCS) compatible with Gearset as listed in the article above.
+Utilizing the 'Custom Git' connection essentially means you have a git repo somewhere, not necessarily a Version Control System (VCS) compatible with Gearset as listed in the article above.

 Due to this, there are several limitations when using a custom git repository over HTTPS/SSH vs the OAuth method of connecting into a VCS, which are outlined here (all based around the above concept of not having a known VCS to utilize):